MarkosHB/Mouse-Management-using-OpenCV/README.md

 ```

 #### _Pynput library_
 Our program needs to be able to handle the clicks without using the mouse.
-With that porpose, Pynput provides us a Controller to detect them.
+With that porpose, Pynput provides us a Controller to detect them allongside some valuable functions and constanst to represent mouse interactions.
 ```bash
   pip install pynput
 ```